|

 newtons.
 However, if the mass or the rotation rate of

-propulsion (see below) may be possible.
+propulsion may be possible.
+In ways similar to Alcubierre's

 GRAVITY WAVE PROPULSION - HYPOTHESIS: